awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

     kubernetes.io/ingress.class: alb
 ```

+Your Kubernetes service can be of the following types:
++ NodePort
++ ClusterIP \(with the `alb.ingress.kubernetes.io/target-type: ip` annotation to put the service into IP mode\)
++ LoadBalancer \(this creates two load balancers; one for the service, and one for the ingress\)

 For other available annotations supported by the ALB Ingress Controller, see [Ingress annotations](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/ingress/annotation/)\.

 This topic show you how to configure the ALB Ingress Controller to work with your Amazon EKS cluster\.